MonashDataFluency/r-intro-2/docs/data_frames.md

 ## Levels: low lower_mid upper_mid high
 ```

-We should to modify the `income2017` column of the `geo` table in order to use this:
+We should modify the `income2017` column of the `geo` table in order to use this:

 ```r